-Subject to the limits on permitted indemnities under the FMCA, we and the Supervisor, and each of our directors, officers and employees, are entitled to a general right of indemnity from the Plan and the Funds (as appropriate).
-This does not indemnify us or the Supervisor against any liability to the extent that doing so would be void under any relevant requirements.
+Subject to the limits on permitted indemnities under the FMCA, we and the Supervisor, and each of our directors, officers and employees, are entitled to a general right of indemnity from the Funds.
+This does not indemnify us or the Supervisor against any liability to the extent that doing so would be void under any relevant regulatory and legislative obligations.